nilsanderselde/funetik-ingglish/readme.md

 ### distance.py

 Requires [NLTK](http://www.nltk.org/).
 Calculates Levenshtein distance between funetik and traditional spellings in words_for_distance.txt.
-Outputs to out.txt.
+Saves results in out.txt.

 ### sort.py

 Sorts words_to_sort.txt using the first character in each line according to the funetik alfibit.
-Outputs to out.txt.
+Saves results in out.txt.

-### runestats.exe
+### runestats.go

-Compiled from runestats.go.
 Counts all occurrences of letters in the funetik alfibit in words_for_runestats.txt.
 Also counts word-initial occurrences.
-Outputs to console.
+Saves results in out.txt.

 ### ingfon.klc